everydayrain/christopherbauer.org/_posts/2024-11-08-GOAD-networking.md

 title: "Installing Game of Active Directory on Proxmox: Part 1 - Networking"
 date: 2024-11-08
 ---
-## Scope of This Series
+### Scope of This Series
-In this series of blog posts I'm going to detail how to install [Orange Cyberdefense's](https://github.com/Orange-Cyberdefense/GOAD/tree/main) Game of Active Directory (GOAD) on Proxmox VE.
-In these posts I closely follow [Mayfly277's canoncial guide](https://mayfly277.github.io/posts/GOAD-on-proxmox-part1-install/?ref=benheater.com), except that I configure GOAD on a locally hosted Proxmox VE server with an already established default network bridge connected to a true LAN.
-So if you're having trouble you may want to visit [Mayfly277's blog](https://mayfly277.github.io/posts/GOAD-on-proxmox-part1-install/?ref=benheater.com) to compare and correlate our steps to identify where your setup may differ from each of ours.
+In this series of blog posts I detail how to install [Orange Cyberdefense's](https://github.com/Orange-Cyberdefense/GOAD/tree/main) Game of Active Directory (GOAD) on Proxmox VE.
+These posts closely follow [Mayfly277's canoncial guide](https://mayfly277.github.io/posts/GOAD-on-proxmox-part1-install), except that I configure GOAD on a locally hosted Proxmox VE server with an already established default network bridge connected to a true LAN.
+So if you're having trouble, whether with my guide or Mayfly277's, you may want to visit [Mayfly277's blog](https://mayfly277.github.io/posts/GOAD-on-proxmox-part1-install) to compare and correlate our steps to identify where your setup may differ from each of ours.

 ### Rationale
- Why write another guide when [Mayfly277's guide](https://mayfly277.github.io/posts/GOAD-on-proxmox-part1-install/?ref=benheater.com) is solid?
+ Why write another guide when [Mayfly277's guide](https://mayfly277.github.io/posts/GOAD-on-proxmox-part1-install) is solid?
 First, while Mayfly277's guide isn't exactly out of date, technology is always moving and another set of current instructions couldn't hurt.
 Second, Mayfly277's guide focuses on a VPS setup using Proxmox, while this one details a home-lab, bare-metal install of Proxmox.
 Third, using Proxmox with GOAD, while perhaps easier than installing all of the Windows machines and setting up AD manually, is still sufficiently complicated that I would have benefited from having more than one set of detailed instructions.
-So I intentionally mirror [Mayfly277's guide](https://mayfly277.github.io/posts/GOAD-on-proxmox-part1-install/?ref=benheater.com) in order to give readers a comprehensive set of slightly differently written resources to draw from.
+So I intentionally mirror [Mayfly277's guide](https://mayfly277.github.io/posts/GOAD-on-proxmox-part1-install) in order to give readers a comprehensive set of slightly differently written resources to draw from.

 That said, this blog won't cover steps dealing with Proxmox VE installation and configuration.
 I've covered how to [install proxmox](https://christopherbauer.org/2022/12/29/starting-proxmox.html) elsewhere, and in any case, it'd make this series unremitting to include the Proxmox config, the downloading and loading of isos, as well as all of the GOAD-specific setup.
 Instead I'll cover how to use an existing Proxmox VE installation to install pfSense and the other requirements for GOAD.